solvrtech/symfony-logbook/README.md

 # symfony-logbook

-Installitation
+### Installitation

+To install the `solvrtech/symfony-logbook` bundle, use Composer:

 ```bash
 composer require solvrtech/symfony-logbook
 ```

-Configuration<br>
+## Configuration

+### Enable the Bundle

-Enable the bundle by adding it to the list of registered bundles in the `config/bundles.php` file
+To enable the bundle, add it to the list of registered bundles in the `config/bundles.php` file:

 ```bash
 // config/bundles.php